amkalia/text-to-speech/README.md

 # Text to speech

-Cross platform multilingual Text-to-Speech tool that uses Google Translate API.
+ Text-to-Text and Text-to-Speech tool that uses the Google Translate API.

 - Currently only supports translation from .txt